tidbcloud/ecosystem-integrations/zapier/test/README.md

 You can use `zapier test` to test all the tests.
 But we recommend you to test one by one because you can only create one serverless tier.

-Thus, you can hardly test the cluster create and other tests which need a TiDB cluster.
+Thus, you can hardly test the cluster create and other tests which need a TiDB cluster in the same time.